Efficient Inference for Coupled Hidden Markov Models in Continuous Time and Discrete Space: EXPERIMENTS

 We study inference in a latent spatial SIRS IPS on graphs with state space $\gZ=\{S,I,R\}^d$ \citep{lanchier2024stochastic}.
 We simulate a dataset of trajectories using Gillespie's algorithm \citep{gillespie1977exact, wilkinson2018stochastic} with the following local rates:

 where $a_{ij}$ is an adjacency matrix sampled from a graph with fixed expected degree, $\xi_i$ are normalized features acting as edge weights, and $\sigma$ is a logistic function ensuring non-negativity.
-Observations arrive at $K=10$ irregular \emph{snapshots} $\tau_1<\dots<\tau_K$ and are sampled from an emission distribution masking each node (denoted $y_k=\varnothing$) independently with probability $p_{\mathrm{mask}}=0.5$.
+We let observation times be sampled uniformly in $[0,T]$ at $K=10$ irregular \emph{snapshots} $\tau_1<\dots<\tau_K$, and we sample observations from an emission distribution masking each node (denoted $y_k=\varnothing$) independently with probability $p_{\mathrm{mask}}=0.5$.

 \paragraph{Task. }We conduct two experiments.
 First, we perform \emph{latent trajectory inference} \citep{eichentropic}: given observations $y_{1:K}$ and parameters $\theta$ at their true values, we measure how accurately our approximate posterior samples match the ground truth trajectory.
 We focus on scalability with respect to graph dimensionality, quantifying performance via categorical cross-entropy loss averaged over a discretized time grid.
 Second, we \emph{estimate parameters} from an arbitrary initialization using only 50 training trajectories.
 Following Section \ref{sec:twist_learning}, we employ a \textit{wake-sleep} algorithm and evaluate accuracy via individual parameter estimates and total relative parameter error $\sum_j{|\hat \theta_j- \theta_j|}/{|\theta_j|}$ over the four parameters in equation \ref{eq:sirs_rates}.